 Now that I’ve covered the basics of e-book preparation, it’s time to address the biggie – getting attention for your book once it has a home in the Amazon universe.

-As most of you already know, there are two million – that’s right – 2,000,000 books for sale on Kindle, and close to that many on Nook.
+As most of you already know, there are over two million – that’s right – 2,000,000 books for sale on Kindle, and close to that many on Nook.
 You’ve written, revised, formatted, uploaded, re-uploaded.
 How are people going to know that your baby is out there?

-Before I delve into this subject, I have to admit that this is the part of the publishing process I discovered I hate with a passion.
+Before I delve into this subject, I have to admit that this is the part of the publishing process I hate with a passion.
 Oh, I love the social part – meeting and chatting with all of the fantastic readers and other writers out there.
 But I can’t stand the need to keep pushing my books everywhere.
 It feels completely narcissistic.
-Unfortunately, promotion is something that must be done every day.
+Unfortunately, promotion is something that must be done frequently.
 With that being said, there are ways to reach your readers without being a sleazy pimp.

 Social networking is the main focus of e-book promotion these days.
 Of course, it is a necessity to post promo messages on the triumverate – Facebook, Twitter, and Google Plus, which I will talk about later.